 Regulatory advisory bodies

-The UQ Centre for Natural Gas Director and Professors have been members of several government advisory groups.
+The Gas and Energy Transition Research Centre Director and Professors have been members of several government advisory groups.
 This includes as the Queensland Code of Practice for the Construction and Decommissioning of CSG Wells, the Queensland Petroleum and Gas Inspectorate’s Safety & Health (upstream) Stakeholder Engagement Committee, the Queensland Geological Survey’s Exploration Advisory Group, and the Surat Cumulative Management Area Technical Advisory Panel.

 Government inquiries